cns-iu/SDB-Generic-Parser/README.md

 This is a generic parser for SDB.
 This parser will load a schema XML into memory and reference it as a data file is fed into an iterative parser.
 For each record, the parser will map the data XPath to the schema and build SQL statements accordingly.

 ### Requirements

+Note: This script is built and tested for Python 2.7.
+Python 3.x seems to work as well, but is not guaranteed.

 The following Python packages are required:

 lxml - Quick XML parser based on the C libraries libxml2 and libxslt